 After adding a connection to an unmonitored process, the MySQL instance may appear as both unmonitored and monitored for a brief moment of time.

-You can perform Monitor Instance, Ignore Instance, and Cancel Pending Connection actions on a single discovered instance, or when configuring multiple (bulk) instances.
+You can perform Monitor Instance and Cancel Pending Connection actions on a single discovered instance, or when configuring multiple (bulk) instances.

 The bad connections section is displayed if there are bad connections to the monitored MySQL instances.
 Possible scenarios that cause bad connections are: